top of page

 Articles, News stories or Images are always welcome.
 Please email details to sscvillagewebsite@gmail.com

-The Friends of St Lawrence Church - fundraises to help to maintain the church building.
+The Friends of St Lawrence Church fundraises to help to maintain the church buildings.

 There are over 100 webpages in our Local History section, too many to list within the limited structure of the website's 'History' menu.
 The Local History Group has contributed much of the material.